Forever 21 Responded To The Backlash Over Some Shoppers Receiving Atkins Bars With Their Orders

 From time to time, Forever 21 surprises our customers with free test products from third parties in their e-commerce orders.
 The freebie items in question were included in all online orders, across all sizes and categories, for a limited time and have since been removed.
 This was an oversight on our part and we sincerely apologize for any offense this may have caused to our customers, as this was not our intention in any way.

-Some users on Twitter had initially thought that the Atkins bars were only being sent with orders that were shopped from the plus-size section of the site, so the statement did help clarify that notion (which would have been repugnant, if true), but it still didn't directly address how the bars were ever okay'ed in the first place.
-For these types of fiascos to still be happening in 2019 is truly unreal — let's hope Forever 21 takes this as a learning experience and agrees to more informed business partnerships in the future.
+Some users on Twitter had initially thought that the Atkins bars were only being sent with orders that were shopped from the plus-size section of the site, so the statement did help clarify that notion.
+However, the statement, unfortunately, still didn't directly address how the bars were ever OK'ed to be included in any order in the first place.
+For these types of fiascos to still be happening in 2019 is truly unreal — let's hope Forever 21 takes this as a learning experience and agrees to make more informed business partnerships in the future.